OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterArbitraryCurve.rst

     .. cpp:function:: OcaStatus GetSampleRate(OcaFrequency &Rate, OcaFrequency &minRate, OcaFrequency &maxRate)

-        Gets the filter sampling rate.
+        Gets the value and limits of the filter sampling rate.

         This method has id ``4.3``.